Ht3t-Aung/vintage-galleries/README.md

 ## Roadmap

-- Fix some errors the are left
+- Fix some errors that are left

 - Add more Features